Christmas: Good news for all people

 Here's how to tell people "Merry Christmas" in their native language.

 Note: Help me out!
-I tried to get correct transliterations for languages using a form of writing other than the modern Latin or Roman alphabet.
+I tried to get the correct transliterations for languages using a form of writing other than the modern Latin or Roman alphabet.
 If I messed up, please let me know and I'll make corrections.

 1. Afrikaans - Geseënde Kersfees